May 18, 2017

 What Would Nana Do?

-Nana's up on the wall too - above my little kitchen table.
+Nana's up on the wall too - above my kitchen table.
 Alongside her mother and her kids, Sal and Mary Lyn.
 She's beautiful.
 I look at Nana every day when I'm in the kitchen, making her tomato sauce or watering my Nana plant.

 Mostly, Nana is inside my head and my heart.
 She's somehow still a part of me - even if just a little part - even after all this time.